Remember the hubbub around the year 2000? “Y2K” was literally the word of the year!

 Once registered for a summer course, students can jump right back into learning, getting a head start on essential concepts related to the camp in which they’ve enrolled, and gain momentum before they arrive!
 (Select JumpStart as an add-on when you enroll in any summer program.)

-With the options above, a 2PM online coding lesson on a random Saturday is a real possibility.
+With the options above, a 2PM online coding course on a random Saturday is a real possibility.
 Sessions can be tailored to fit your schedule and are available year round to students all over the world.
 Not to mention that we retain our finest summer staff to foster your student’s long-term skill development.

 150+ inspiring locations